uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-howto/add-config-items.md

 Notes:

+- If you need more validation than what is provided, you can add that to the `Parse()` function. `MinimumIssuePages`, for instance, ensures it's always at least 1.
 - If you add a workflow path, you may need to alter [`test/copy-sources.go`][2] in order to automatically create that path for testing.